kyegomez/swarms/README.md

 ------

 ### `SequentialWorkflow`
-- Execute tasks step by step by passing in an LLM and the task description!
+- A Sequential swarm of autonomous agents where each agent's outputs are fed into the next agent
-- Pass in flows with various LLMs
+- Save and Restore Workflow states!
-- Save and restore Workflow states!
+- Integrate Flow's with various LLMs and Multi-Modality Models

 ```python
 from swarms.models import OpenAIChat
 from swarms.structs import Flow